GeorgioIO/ecommerce/frontend/admin/README.md

 ## 🎯 Purpose of the Dashboard

-The dashboard is designed to handle \*\*real- world e-commerce operations, including:
+The dashboard is designed to handle **real- world e-commerce operations**, including:

 - Managing books and inventory
 - Handling customer data and addresses